CruisesBest Time to Travel

 The alarm goes off at 4:45 AM.
 You will not regret it.

-The boat picks you up in the dark.
-The driver — a quiet man with arms that look like they were carved from river wood — navigates by instinct through channels so narrow you can smell the jasmine from bankside gardens.
+The boat picks you up in the dark from Ninh Kiều Wharf.
+The driver navigates by instinct through channels so narrow you can smell the night-blooming jasmine from bankside gardens.
 The engine is a low, rhythmic thud that becomes the heartbeat of the morning.

 Boats laden with tropical fruit at Cai Rang market